 - Free online lesson plans, sheet music and audio tracks through My Music Class and the Concert for Music In Our Schools Month

 - Members-only discounts for state and national conferences and NAfME publications

-- Affordable professional development series, The Learning Network
+- Access to our affordable online professional development series, The Learning Network

 - Copyright information center

 - Special insurance rates available through Forrest T. Jones